 Preschool is generally for children who turn 4 in the year before starting school.
 Some states and territories offer preschool for 3-year-olds.

 Preschool programs help children learn and develop through play.
 They also help children get ready for the transition to school.

-Search the Starting Blocks website to find a kindergarten near you.
+Use the Starting Blocks service finder to find a kindergarten near you.

-Children with developmental delay or disability: support in Tasmania
+Children with disability, autism or additional needs: support in Tasmania

-The National Disability Insurance Scheme is a national scheme to support people with permanent and significant disability.
+The National Disability Insurance Scheme is a national scheme to support people with disability.

 Your mental health, wellbeing and relationships: support in Tasmania

 If you’re feeling overwhelmed or stressed or you’re struggling with your mental health or relationships, getting professional support is a very good idea.
 You could start by talking to your GP.

 Here are more ways to get support for mental health and wellbeing:

 - Call Lifeline on 131 114 or Beyond Blue on 1300 224 636 for mental health support.